'Bachelor' star Leandro Dottavio on leave from stuntman job following harassment allegations

 He continued, "However, I am not a perfect person, nor have I ever claimed to be.
 Did I do things in college that I would be embarrassed about now?
 Absolutely.
 Was I a part of my culture, the times, movies?
 Yes.
 I have grown as a person since college.
 I am not the man I was two years ago let alone 14 years ago.
 It’s important for women to speak out if they felt uncomfortable or harassed.
 I support that.
 If there was anyone I made feel uncomfortable why not come to me?
 I would love an opportunity to right my wrongs and speak to any woman that wants to tell me how and when I made them feel uncomfortable.
 I want to take this as an opportunity to better myself and the treatment of women in my life.”

-Though Dottavio may be taking some time away from his job, according to the Post, he is slated to try his hand at love once again and appear on the upcoming season of "Bachelor In Paradise," though he said to not be part of the main cast.
+Though Dottavio may be taking some time away from his job, he is slated to try his hand at love once again and appear on the upcoming season of "Bachelor In Paradise," though he said to not be part of the main cast.